trackpac-ltd/docs.trackpac.io/docs/device-guides/rak-sticker-guide.md

 ![The RAKwireless 2270 Sticker Tracker](../assets/rak2270-front.jpg)

-Congratulations on your purchase of the RAK2270 Sticker Trackers powered by Trackpac!
+Congratulations on your purchase of the RAK2270 Sticker Tracker powered by Trackpac!

 Follow this step-by-step guide to get your stickers working.

 ## Table of Contents